mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 the amount and blinding factor directly instead, but this is more bytes on the wire, and it may be useful for the recipient to be able to read the memo anyways.

-Conceiveably, we could avoid the sender-side on-chain event, by using an [MCIP #31](https://github.com/mobilecoinfoundation/mcips/pull/0032)
+Concieveably, we could avoid the sender-side on-chain event, by using an [MCIP #31](https://github.com/mobilecoinfoundation/mcips/pull/0032)
 "Signed Contingent Input".
 Then if you have a `TxOut` for 100 MOB, and you want to create a gift-code for 10 MOB, you could make the signed contingent input and require that 90 MOB comes back to you as change, and give this to the counterparty, and then that would be the gift code.
 However, this has a lot of drawbacks, one being that, it doesn't help linked devices synchronize this, and another being that, these inputs